Modelling Lateral Spread in Wire Flat Rolling: Introduction

-The mathematical model is explained in Section~\ref{sec:governingequs}.
-The non-dimensionalised governing equations in all directions are derived in Section~\ref{sec:nondim} for a rigid perfectly plastic material, exploiting small parameters of the ratio of half-thickness and width to length of roll gap and the friction coefficient.
-These assumptions reduce the general deformation state to plane-stress deformation at the leading order, which is solved in Section~\ref{sec:solution}.
-Section~\ref{sec:numerics} summarises the solutions and outlines the computational methods.
-The experimental procedure for obtaining data is detailed in Section~\ref{sec:exp}, which is used to validate lateral spread predictions in Section~\ref{sec:results_width}, alongside FE data from~\citet{vallellano2008analysis}.
-Similarly, the roll pressure predictions are validated against FE data from~\citet{vallellano2008analysis} and presented in Section~\ref{sec:results_press}.
-Finally, a discussion on potential directions for future research is provided in Section~\ref{sec:conclusion}.
+An outline of the paper is as follows.
+The mathematical model is explained in Section~\ref{sec:model}, beginning with section~\ref{sec:assumptions} introducing the simplifying assumptions.
+The scaling parameters and resulting non-dimensionalised governing equations are given in Section~\ref{sec:governingequs} for a rigid perfectly plastic material, and their solution is derived in Section~\ref{sec:solution}.
+Section~\ref{sec:numerics} summarises the solutions and outlines the computational methods used to evaluate them.
+The experimental procedure for obtaining data is detailed in Section~\ref{sec:exp}, which is used to validate the lateral spread predictions of the model in Section~\ref{sec:results_width}, alongside FE data from~\citet{vallellano2008analysis}.
+The Longitudinal spread is compared against experimental data in Section~\ref{sec:length} and the roll pressure predictions are validated against FE data from~\citet{vallellano2008analysis} and presented in Section~\ref{sec:results_press}.
+Having validated the model, a parametric study is presented in Section~\ref{sec:parametric_study}, exploring both the range of validity of the model in Section~\ref{sec:range_validity} and the influence of parameters including friction, reduction, and roll diameter on the lateral spread in Section~\ref{sec:parameters_effect}.
+Finally, a discussion and potential directions for future research are provided in Section~\ref{sec:conclusion}.